ecourtdate/demo-python-checkins/README.md

 ## Contributing

-If you would like to contribute to this demo app or report issues, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you would like to contribute to this demo app or report issues, please contact our development team at dev@ecourtdate.com.

 ## License